JamesHodgkins/OpenDraft/README.md

 ## Acknowledgments

-We would like to express our gratitude to the creators and contributors of existing open-source CAD solutions, as they have paved the way for projects like GreyhoundCAD to exist.
+We would like to express our sincere gratitude to the creators and contributors of existing open-source CAD solutions, whose invaluable contributions have played a pivotal role in shaping and advancing the field of computer-aided design.
+Their dedication, expertise, and innovation have paved the way for projects like GreyhoundCAD to exist.

+Throughout the development of GreyhoundCAD, we have strived to leverage the collective knowledge and expertise of the open-source community.
+In doing so, we have consciously utilized certain portions of code from these projects to enhance our software's capabilities and provide a comprehensive CAD experience.
+We would like to acknowledge that we have knowingly incorporated and adapted code from various open-source CAD projects.

+Wherever possible, we have made every effort to ensure that appropriate credit is given to the original creators and contributors of the code we have utilized.
+We believe that acknowledging their efforts is not only a sign of respect but also a way to foster collaboration and promote the continued growth of the open-source community.

+We extend our deepest appreciation to all those who have generously shared their code, ideas, and expertise, enabling us to build upon their work and create GreyhoundCAD.
+Without their contributions, our journey would have been significantly more challenging, and our software would not be what it is today.

 Thank you for your interest in GreyhoundCAD!
-We hope to create a CAD program that meets your needs and exceeds your expectations.
+We are committed to developing a CAD program that not only meets your needs but also exceeds your expectations.